castelstack/CryptoTrading/README.md

 ## Live Demo

-Check out the live demo of the website: coming soon...
+Check out the live demo of the website: https://crypto-spot.netlify.app/

 ## Technologies Used